PaddlePaddle/Paddle/doc/design/cluster_train/trainer.md

 	Float64
 )

-// Parameter is a piece data to sync with the parameter server. type Parameter struct {
+// Parameter is a piece of data to sync with the parameter server. type Parameter struct {
 	Name        string
 	ElementType ElementType